1. Making The First 8 Weeks Count!

 - Reducing the amount of grazing that occurs in your downtime when watching shows or working.

 - Limiting your exposure to food advertising.
-Have you noticed that you are constantly bombarded about ads from major fast-food chains, Uber Eats, and major confectionary brands?
+Have you noticed that you are constantly bombarded about ads from major fast-food chains, Uber Eats, and major confectionery brands?

-- Increasing physical activity time and lowering sedentary behaviour.
+- Increasing physical activity time and lowering sedentary behavior.